ThinkDataEd/curriculum/docs/unit4/lesson2.md

     100. What information are the map and graph displaying? <span style="color:grey">***Answer: The map tells us the areas of drought and the graph tells us percentages of drought over time.***</span>

-    100. Which date is selected by default and what percent of the US is in *Exceptional Drought* that day?? <span style="color:grey">***Answer: July 10, 2012 and 0.62% is in Exceptional Drought.***</span> <br> **NOTE**: If you used a different link other than was listed here, you may have a different default date.
+    100. Which date is selected by default and what percent of the U.S. is in *Exceptional Drought* that day?? <span style="color:grey">***Answer: July 10, 2012 and 0.62% is in Exceptional Drought.***</span> <br> **NOTE**: If you used a different link other than was listed here, you may have a different default date.
 In order to see the types of droughts and their percentages, hover your cursor over the graph to line up with the date.

 8. Then click on a new date to update the map.
 Ask:

-    100. What date did you choose? <span style="color:grey">***Answers will vary.***</span>
+    100. What date is displayed now? <span style="color:grey">***Answers will vary.***</span>

     100. What information is the map displaying? <span style="color:grey">***Answers will depend on the chosen date above.***</span>